deepstreamIO/deepstream.io-website/content/tutorials/core/datasync/records/index.md

 - If the record is already loaded on the client, its instance will be returned.

-Independent of whether the record has been loaded yet, `getRecord()` will return a record instance straight away.
+Independent of whether the record has been loaded yet, `getRecord(name)` will return a record instance straight away.
 You can already start setting values or subscribing to updates at this point, however `get()` calls might return `null`.

 To ensure a record is fully loaded, use the `whenReady()` method.
 Please note: This method will execute synchronously when the record is already available or asynchronously if its still being loaded.

 #### Discarding Records
 To inform the server that you're no longer interested in updates for a record, call `discard()`.
-Discard calls are aggregated, meaning that if a record was requested in three different places using `getRecord()`, it also needs to be discarded three times in order for the server to be notified.

 #### Deleting Records
 Records can be deleted using `delete()`.
 Deleting also discards the record.
 Whenever a record is deleted by one client, the same record on all other clients will emit a `delete` event.